bebopjmm/starfinder-campaigns/dead-echoes/AdventureLog/deadSuns-1_1_3-Investigation.md

 The team also contacts Jabaxa, who congratulates them on a well executed assault.
 He lets them know that they have earned the appreciation of the Level-21 crew and can call in a favor.

 ### LEVEL UP!!

+Nisk used a good part of her earnings to have a *Vocal Modulator* installed